ghc/ghc/README.md

 * `--split-objects`: generate split objects, which are switched off by default.
 Due to a GHC [bug][ghc-split-objs-bug], you need a full clean rebuild when using this flag.

+* `--verbose`: run Hadrian in verbose mode.
+In particular this prints diagnostic messages by Shake oracles.

 #### User settings

 The `make`-based build system uses `mk/build.mk` to specify user build settings.
 We